Skarian/tmux-config/README.md

 ## Notes

+- Install Tmux and TPM ( tmux plugin manager )

-Comment out this line -> set -g @plugin 'catppuccin/tmux'
+- set -g @plugin 'catppuccin/tmux' ( Install the global catppuccin theme, so this in your .tmux.conf )

-.tmux.conf and the .tmux folder in $HOME, start tmux and press I ( shift i ) to install.
+- Replace this files from my repo with the ones on your system -- .tmux/plugins/tmux/catppuccin-mocha.tmuxtheme
+-- .tmux/plugins/tmux/catppuccin.tmux

+# Enjoy